Guy-Kaplan/Flash-mainGame/README.md

 # Flash-mainGame
 My main game written in Flash and ActionScript.
-A 1-2 years project including 71 fun.
+A 1-2 years project including 71 fun, varied, diverse and colorful levels.

+### Copyrights
 All Marvel names, characters, images, logos and movie names are copyrights of Marvel Entertainment, LLC ©®<br>
 The same is true for the following brands, names, terms, products, games, films, trademarks and companies/firms:<br>
 [companies/firms are mentiond sometimes inside ()]<br>